 Successful applicants will receive a tax-free stipend of AUS $34,627 per annum as set by the ARC for three years (with possible six month extension), as well as generous project operating funds.
 No tuition fees apply.

 - Join a team of 20 academics, 16 PhD scholars, 18 industry partners and three universities in a major, world-leading, four-year project to integrate and optimise the value chain of mining operations from in situ resources to final mineral recovery;

 - Work with, and participate in, the supervision of PhD scholars and work closely with the Chief Investigators on selected research themes;

-- Positions are available for candidates with demonstrated relevant research experience in mining engineering, mineral processing, geostatistics, chemical engineering, mechanical engineering, computer science, data analytics or mathematical modelling;
+- One position is available for a candidate with demonstrated relevant research experience in mining engineering, mineral processing, geostatistics, chemical engineering, mechanical engineering, computer science, data analytics or mathematical modelling;

 - Candidates will be required to work within and across disciplines other than their own; demonstrating the ability to do so is an advantage;

-To find out more about the current Postdoctoral Research Positions available click here.
-We are taking applications for positions to start from mid-2020 onwards.
+To find out more about the Postdoctoral Research Position available click here.
+We are taking applications for positions to start immediately.

 We work with a number of industry partners which guide and support the innovative research being undertaken at the University of Adelaide, the University of South Australia and Curtin University.